j2store/userguide/ogone_payment_plugin.md

 #### Support

 Still have questions?
-You can reach us in support@j2store.org or post in our support forum: http://j2store.org/forum/index.html
+You can post in our support forum: http://j2store.org/forum/index.html

 Thank you for using our extension.